kmadan92/llm-chat-chainlit-langgraph/README.md

 # Multi-Agent AI Platform with MCP Integration

-A production-ready, fully asynchronous **agentic AI platform** built with **LangGraph**, **Chainlit**, and the **Model Context Protocol (MCP)**, powered by **OpenAI**.
+A production-ready, fully asynchronous **agentic AI platform or framework** built with **LangGraph**, **Chainlit**, and the **Model Context Protocol (MCP)**, powered by **OpenAI**.